What is a breast biopsy?

 Core needle biopsy.
 A large needle is guided into a lump or suspicious area to remove a small cylinder of tissue (also called a core).
 No incision is necessary.

 Surgical biopsy (also called an open biopsy).
 A surgeon removes part or all of a lump or suspicious area through an incision into the breast.
-There are two types of surgical biopsies.
-During an incisional biopsy, a small part of the lump is removed; whereas during an excisional biopsy, the entire lump is removed.
+There are 2 types of surgical biopsies.
+During an incisional biopsy, a small part of the lump is removed.
+During an excisional biopsy, the entire lump is removed.